chnls13/House_Price_Prediction/README.md

 # House Price Prediction
 With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, we will predict the final price of each home.
 Dataset contains 37 numeric and 43 categorical (factor) variables.
-In this project we will be using differen regression techniques to such as lasso and ridge to predict the price of the houses.
+In this project we will be using different regression techniques such as lasso and ridge to predict the price of the houses.

 # Data Description